fannymissillier/fannymissillier.github.io/index.md

 This **heatmap** tells us a lot about the remarkable differences between the **syntaxes** of first names present in different **film genres**.
 Boxes marked with an asterisk show pairs of film types with statistically different **'length'** or **'VOWEL/CONSONANT ratio** distributions (with **95% confidence**) according to the **Tukey test**.

-We can now find our way between **‘Terminator’** characters and **‘La La Land’** characters, *fiouf*...
+We can now find our way between **‘Terminator’** characters and **‘La La Land’** characters, *phewf*...
 We're beginning to know a lot about character names... but let’s not stop there — the most interesting is yet to come!

 ## IV.
 ORIGIN ANALYSIS - autre titre